StevenSlaa/Docker-Mosquitto-NodeRED-NGINX-PROXY/README.md

 ## Message Queuing Telemetry Transport (MQTT)

-MQTT is a lightweight, publish-subscrib, machine to machine network protocol used for communicating between devices.
+MQTT is a lightweight, publish-subscribe, machine to machine network protocol used for communicating between devices.
 MQTT is TCP.
 This means that an MQTT packet is ensured that is is received by the receiving service (broker).
 In this environment there is an MQTT broker running.
 Node-RED can listen on specified topics where information is published.

 ## Proxy (NGINX-Proxy)